georgelza/DataPipeline-SNMP_Flink_Fluss/devlab0/conf/README.md

 8. pg_hba.conf              -   PostgreSql secrutity configuration.

 9.  postgresql.conf         -   PostgreSql configuration file.

+10. snmp.sql                -   this script is mounted as the init.sql & executed at start up to create the contained tables.